GreatCowBASIC/Help/output/md/keypadraw.md

 <span class="strong">**Explanation:**</span>

-This function will return a 16 bit value, in which each bit corresponds to a key on the keypad.
-If the key is pressed its bit will hold 1, and if it is released its bit will contain a 0.
+This function returns a 16-bit value, in which each bit corresponds to a key on the keypad.
+If a key is pressed, its bit holds 1; if it is released, its bit holds 0.
+Because every key gets its own bit, `KeypadRaw` can detect multiple keys pressed at the same time — unlike `KeypadData`, which only ever reports one.

 This table shows the key that each bit corresponds to: